 Analyzing sales history is one of the most common and best methods that aid in demand forecasting.
 There are dozens of methods at disposal to analyze sales history, this includes the simple moving averages to advanced regression methods.
 They can be used to measure trends, seasonality, and cyclic characteristics of the company’s data.
 Prior to deciding on the ideal method, managers must establish whether the sales history is the same as demand for their product and services.
 They must also analyze stock out situations and accommodate this while predicting future demand.

-Most businesses encounter stock out situations.
+Most businesses encounter a stock out situations.
 However, in several cases, the demand is fulfilled through alternate channels such as an expedited order from a different geographic location.
-Though this results in customer delight, in the bigger picture this creates a chaos in the company’s demand forecasting efforts.
+Though this results in customer delight, in the bigger picture this creates chaos in the company’s demand forecasting efforts.
 This is because, during data collection, such exceptional cases cannot be easily tracked.
-Consider another situation where customer opts for a substitute product as their preferred product is out of stock.
+Consider another situation where the customer opts for a substitute product as their preferred product is out of stock.
 This distorts the demand estimate, potentially driving down inventory for the stockout product and driving up inventory for a substitute product.
-Though stock-outs can result in glitches in the demand forecasting process, this can be resolved to a large extent by correctly recording the place, time and item where the transaction actually occurred, along with availability.
+Though stock-outs can result in glitches in the demand forecasting process, this can be resolved to a large extent by correctly recording the place, time, and item where the transaction actually occurred, along with availability.

-Manage spikes in data
+Manage Spikes in Data

 Occasional spikes often occur in the case of most businesses.
 While in some cases they reflect the real sales sometimes it could also be data errors.
-These spikes tend to pull the demand distribution in their direction, consequently skewing the inventory planning.
+These spikes tend to pull the demand distribution in their direction, consequently skewing inventory planning.
 To stay out of such situations, spikes should be researched separately in order to better understand what caused them and whether they are recurring or one-time events.
 It is ideally advised to avoid eliminate the spikes from demand forecasting estimates and replace the data points with a more typical observation such as the average volume for the previous and subsequent time periods.